pharmaR/riskmetric/README.md

 about the validation of R packages.
 Primarily, this effort aims to provide some context for validation within regulated industries.

-We sperate three steps in the workflow to assess the risk of an R package using `riskmetric`:
+We separate three steps in the workflow to assess the risk of an R package using `riskmetric`:

 1. **Finding a source for package information (installed package or CRAN/git source)** `pkg_ref()`
 1. **Assessing the package under validation criteria** `assess()`